EBZebra/docs/edge/source/guide/OndeviceConfig.md

 ## Using On-Device Config

+**WARNING: Free-form text fields (i.e. username and password) can accept alpha-numeric characters only.
+Entering non-text characters (< > \ / " ') in these fields will corrupt the Config.xml file**.

 A button for accessing on-device configuration is displayed by default following an initial Enterprise Browser 1.3 installation.
 Thereafter, it's displayed whenever the EB app is restarted until a different start page is assigned in the Startpage parameter of the Config.xml.

 **The first time an Enterprise Browser 1.3 app is launched, a screen like the one below will appear**.